rails/rails/guides/source/command_line.md

 ### +about+

-<tt>rake about</tt> gives information about version numbers for Ruby, RubyGems, Rails, the Rails subcomponents, your application's folder, the current Rails environment name, your app's database adapter, and schema version.
+`rake about` gives information about version numbers for Ruby, RubyGems, Rails, the Rails subcomponents, your application's folder, the current Rails environment name, your app's database adapter, and schema version.
 It is useful when you need to ask for help, check if a security patch might affect you, or when you need some stats for an existing Rails installation.

 ```shell
 $ rake about